 How accessible are the pages?

 This service is partially compliant with WCAG 2.1 Level AA standards, due to the non-compliances listed below.
-IHH is committed to complying with the Standards as soon as possible, the latest by the end of October 2020.
+IHH is committed to complying with the Standards as soon as possible.

 The content listed below does not yet comply with the standards.
 Each item consists of a brief description of the issue, followed by the WCAG 2.1 success criterion or criteria it violates, as well as a brief description of the suggested solutions.
 The descriptions are written in plain language, and they do not include technical details.